 The Grade 3 race is for horses aged five and over and is a handicap race, so there are no specific weight restrictions.

 Remarkably, despite records going back as far as 1946, no horse has ever won the race more than once.
-As you’ll have gathered from Paul Townend winning the race for the second time in 2017, the same isn’t the case for jockeys.
-As well as Townend, it has been won twice by F. Rees, Jonjo O’Neill, Richard Dunwoody, Timmy Murphy, Tony Dobbin, Tony McCoy and most recently Harry Skelton.
+As you’ll have gathered from Paul Townend winning the race for the third time in 2022, the same isn’t the case for jockeys.
+As well as Townend with three, it has been won twice by F. Rees, Jonjo O’Neill, Richard Dunwoody, Timmy Murphy, Tony Dobbin, Tony McCoy and most recently Harry Skelton.
 George Duller won it three times in the 1920s, but it’s Ruby Walsh who holds the record with his four wins in the 2000s.

 As we mentioned before, Willie Mullins has a particular affiliation with the County Handicap Hurdle.
 He trained the winning horse for the first time in 2010 thanks to Katie Walsh and Thousand Stars, then he won it again the following year.
 He notched up win number three in 2015 and his fourth in 2017.
-He made it 5 wins in 2020 with French horse Saint Roi.
+He made it 5 wins in 2020 with French horse Saint Roi and 6 in 2022 with favourite State Man, ridden by Paul Townend.

 Paul Nicholls is second on the trainer list with 4 wins, gaining his first win in 2004, his second in 2006, his third in 2009 and his most recent in 2014.
 Dan Skelton is the trainer of the moment racking up three wins in 2016, 2018 and 2019.